• Skip to primary navigation

 Pear Simple Syrup

-This pear simple syrup is a delicious sweet and spiced pear syrup that requires just a few ingredients and minimal hands on time to make.
-The pear syrup makes a great addition to your cocktails and drinks and it couldn't be any easier to make.
+This pear simple syrup is so delicious and requires just a few ingredients and minimal hands-on time to make.
+It makes a great addition to your cocktails and drinks and it couldn't be any easier to make.

 pear simple syrup

-Making simple syrups are one of my all time favorite quick ways to add flavor to drinks.
-I was recipe testing a delicious spiced pear martini when I came up with this delicious pear syrup recipe.
+Making simple syrups is one of my all-time favorite quick ways to add flavor to drinks.
+I was recipe-testing a delicious spiced pear martini when I came up with this delicious pear syrup recipe.
+This. version of pear simple syrup does not have the warm spices like the martini but it is equally as delicious.

-The pears really blend in so well in the simple syrup and that little bit of cinnamon that is added makes it taste like all things Fall and Winter!
+The pears blend in so well with the simple syrup and that little bit of effort that goes into making it so worth it!
 I think you will want to add it to all your cocktails once you try it.

 Ingredients you will need

 • Fresh pears.
-You can also use frozen pears or canned pears in their own juice.
+You can also use frozen pears.
 Just try to stay away from canned pears that are in syrup since they are already sweet.

 • Water